-Westwood Gallery NYC is pleased to present Logical Insanity: Drawing ONECITY and the Abstract /Buildings/, a solo show of work on paper by Will Insley (1929-2011).
-On view in the gallery’s lower level are thirteen drawings, including four drawings of ONECITY completed in the early 1980s and nine drawings of the abstract /buildings/ from the 1960s-80s.
-The artworks on view represent only a fraction of the numerous intricate drawings created over the artist’s lifetime.
-This exhibition is one of a series of rediscovered artist estates, as part of the gallery core program, and takes its title from a concept Insley often mused upon in his writings.
+WESTWOOD GALLERY NYC is pleased to present Logical Insanity: Drawing ONECITY and the Abstract /Buildings/, a solo show of work on paper by Will Insley (1929-2011).
+On view in the gallery’s lower level are thirteen drawings, including four drawings of ONECITY completed in the early 1980s and nine drawings of the abstract /buildings/ from the late 1960s.
+The artworks on exhibit represent only a fraction of the numerous intricate drawings created over the artist’s lifetime.
+This exhibition is one of a series from the gallery core program which presents artists with a significant, yet overlooked, contribution to art history.

 For 50 years, Insley devoted his creativity to the investigation of a theoretical civilization and focus on its single metropolis, ONECITY, a labyrinthine structure buried in the central North American plains.
-At its heart, the discovery of ONECITY involved the location and connection of points on a grid, in turn revealing the correlation of space and time.
+The artist’s discovery of ONECITY involved the location and connection of points on a grid, in turn revealing the correlation of space and time.
 For Will, his architectural studies, allowed him to define abstract architecture with a reliance on theoretical principles and a function of space rather than structure.
-The detailed process of thinking, writing, drawing, making, and visually communicating his concepts, provided a way for him to challenge the role of the artist during the Minimalist, Conceptual, and Earth Art movements of the 20th century by presenting fragmentary information as a part of the whole.
+The detailed process of thinking, writing, drawing, making, and visually communicating his concepts, provided a way for him to challenge the role of the artist during the Minimalist, Conceptual, and Earth Art movements of the 20th century.
 In Insley’s essay concerning his practice, he writes:

 “The artist must think as an architect and measure whatever spaces are sensed lurking in the intuitive crevices of observation, and this information should be presented in such a manner as to suggest human participation in real 3 dimensional architectural space as a parallel to the mind wandering as a ‘character’ in a drama of numerical (real) and philosophical (unreal) theories.”